Skip to main content

 For an example of a correct setup using Blender, we can take an existing mesh, and add an extra UV channel to it:

-While it's not strictly necessary, the UDIM Grid setting allows us to visualise our tiles.
+While it's not strictly necessary, the UDIM Grid setting allows us to visualize our tiles.
 To change this setting your mesh has to be in Edit Mode.
-In blender 3.2 and later, this setting can be found in the overlays dropdown.
+In Blender 3.2 and later, this setting can be found in the overlays dropdown.

 Overlays